epfl-ada/ada-2023-project-bavmaresearch/README.md

-# How to achieve glory and success as a film maker
+# How to achieve glory and success as a filmmaker

 ## Datastory